-All fifteen tracks can be purchased as individual tracks as multi-tracks (unmixed), stems (mixed) or drum loops.
+All fifteen tracks can be purchased as individual tracks as multi-tracks (unmixed), stems (mixed),drum loop packs or new practice tracks.
 The Multi-tracks (which are just the 4 mic positions) come with a tempo map and OMF file to export into other DAW.
 We also provide templates for Pro Tools, Logic, Cubase, Reason, Reaper, Studio One and Ableton Live and the audio as 24 Bit WAVs.
 The Stems and mix packs which have all the drum parts and percussion as separate stems come as 24 bit WAVs, they also come with a tempo map.
 All of the mixes have been mixed in mono.
 The loop packs contain about 8 x 4 bar loops from each drum track.
 The loops are broken down into each component EG full mix, with and without percussion and they come formatted as 24 bit WAVs, Apple Loops and Rex 2 Files.
 Each track can be purchased track by track or if you buy the album (in any format) you get 20% off the price.

 To purchase the single hit samples of this kit head over to our 1960s Gretsch Round Badge Soul Kit and select the right pack.